 Lombok loosely translates as chilli, and traditional Sasak cuisine is on the spicy side of the spectrum.
 Dishes will be toned down at tourist restaurants but lovers of chilli should definitely try local restaurants to get the full fiery experience.
 Specialities include ayam taliwang – spring chicken marinated in dried red chilli, grilled and smothered in a sweet and spicy sauce, sate pusut ayam – minced chicken grilled on skewers and served with peanut sauce, and nasi puyung – steamed rice accompanied by spicy shredded chicken, fried soybeans, grated coconut, and (of course) sambal, wrapped in banana leaves.

-Kuta Lombok provides a much quieter travel experience than world-famous Kuta, Bali.
-Surfers in the know managed to keep this region’s fabulous waves a secret for decades, but with opening of nearby Praya International airport in 2011 (20 minutes drive), Kuta is now well and truly on the map, and dazzles visitors with its dramatic hills, rocky coves, and mile after glorious mile of breathtakingly beautiful uncrowded beaches.
+Kuta Lombok provides a much quieter travel experience than the world-famous Kuta, Bali.
+Surfers in the know managed to keep this region’s fabulous waves a secret for decades, but with the opening of nearby Praya International Airport in 2011 (20 minutes drive), Kuta is now well and truly on the map and dazzles visitors with its dramatic hills, rocky coves, and mile after glorious mile of breathtakingly beautiful uncrowded beaches.

 Getting there and away

-By boats: Fast boat takes approximately 2 hours from Serangan or Padang Bali, and a slow ferry takes 4-5 hours from Padang Bai.
+By boats: Fast boat takes approximately 2 hours from Serangan or Padang Bai, and a slow ferry takes 4-5 hours from Padang Bai.